 With hindsight, we realise that these words – well, some of them – could apply equally to Oliver.
 Oliver is not heroic, but he does have secrets that he will not, and cannot, share.

 This is a story with dark tragedy at its centre, but yet there are moments of pure beauty, too.

 When you read this toddler’s reactions to a story being told to him, it is such a joyous vignette:

 “As Monsieur began to tell the story, I watched the boy’s face as he perched on his papi’s knee.
 He was transfixed by the tale of a happy young prince of a fantastical land and would exclaim in the middle of the telling, would hide his eyes at the arrival of the bad witch, and clap his hands in excitement at our hero’s escape in the end.”

-Books and stories, and the telling of stories, and the not telling of stories, are all part of the fabric of this clever book.
+Books and stories, the telling of stories, and the not-telling of stories, are all part of the fabric of this clever book.
 There are twists and turns right up until the closing paragraph.

 Ireland per se isn’t a character as such in the book, but the social situation and the mores of 1970s Dublin, are a leitmotiv running through the book, influencing the decisions and behaviour of the characters.

 For example, the parlous state of Irish food in the 1970s comes in for gentle criticism, when Michael spends a summer in France:

 “Ireland in those days was a gastronomic wilderness.
 Parsley sauce was considered the height of sophistication.
 Here, I learned that boiling was not the only way to treat a vegetable…and that garlic existed.”

 A great read.
 A gripping story.
 Totally recommended.